 Designed to teach rationale, techniques, and principles of supervision of incarcerated persons, with emphasis on interpersonal skills.
 (Limited access; requires admission to the Academy or special permission of chair of public safety.)

 =CJK0270, C.O.
-Legal I 46 contact hrs., 1.5 vocational crs.
+Legal I

 Designed to teach rationale, techniques, and principles of the criminal justice system and the history of law and corrections.
 (Limited access; requires admission to the Academy or special permission of chair of public safety.)